 Customization with the Record Evolution Platform

 This has been just a taste of the various data collection approaches and trends in IoT data harvesting right now.
-Within the Record Evolution platform, the data science studio allows you to connect to your IoT data source and to stream IoT data directly into a compact lightweight data warehouse.
+Within the Record Evolution platform, the data science studio allows you to connect to your IoT data source and stream IoT data directly into a compact lightweight data warehouse.
 The platform makes it possible to adjust the exact way you want to have the data collected as well as monitor and control the data streams at all times.
+Get in touch for an in-depth discussion.